YYZhang2025/LLM-Architecture/ReadME.md

 > You can monitor the GPU usage using `uvx nvitop` command in another terminal.

 <h3 align="center">Baseline Model</h3>
-The baseline model is using: `./llm/models/baseline.py`
+The baseline model is defined in `./llm/models/baseline.py`

-- Sinusoidal Positional Encoding: `llm/models/positional_encodings/sined_pe.py`
+- Sinusoidal Positional Encoding
-- RMSNorm: `llm/models/norms.py`
+- RMSNorm
-  - Pre-Norm: `./llm/models/baseline.py`
+  - Pre-Norm
-- Standard Multi-Head Attention: `llm/models/attentions/mha.py`
+- Standard Multi-Head Attention
-- Feed Forward Network: `llm/models/ffn/mlp.py`
+- Feed Forward Network

 You can train the baseline model using the following command: